Something BIG is Coming Lead management is about to get a whole lot easier Be The First to Know→

 But it would help if you thought about it like this: Search engines are built with the intention to serve people.

-The last main “Core” Google update was in December 2020.
-Before that was May 2020.
 Google likes to reiterate that there is often nothing to fix on your site after core updates…

 “We know those with sites that experience drops will be looking for a fix, and we want to ensure they don’t try to fix the wrong things.
 Moreover, there might not be anything to fix at all.” … “There’s nothing wrong with pages that may perform less well in a core update.”

 Although, smaller core updates tend to happen every few months.
-Google has said.
+Google has said:

 “We’re constantly making updates to our search algorithms, including smaller core updates.”